 In this post, we explain more about what elder fraud is, why the elderly are targeted in scams, and what you can do to prevent elder fraud.

 See also: Cybercrime statistics

-- Financial support with regards to home equity or retirement savings
+- Financial support (for example, home equity or retirement savings)

 - Friendship or camaraderie